 Whether you are an experienced hiker or a complete beginner; are looking to explore with family or a dog; a group of over-50s or singles.
 There are over 200 walks in Scotland to cater for every type of visitor.
 Choose from a fantastic array of accommodation, tour companies, activity providers, centres and more, and get the most out of your walking holiday in Scotland.

 Walk Scotland's Lochs

 Scotland is home to tens of thousands of fresh and saltwater lochs, spanning small lochans to huge bodies of water like Loch Ness and Loch Lomond.
 Walks around Scotland's lochs are among some of its most beautiful and no matter where you are in the country, you can be sure at least one is located nearby.
-From the shimmering shores of Loch Tay in the central Highlands to the small but equally lovely Loch an Eilein in the Cairngorms; the inspiring Loch Katrine of the Scottish Borders to the popular Perthshire spot of Loch Leven, walk around any Scottish Loch and be amazed at just how much there is to see and do.
-Exciting waterspots, relaxing cruises, nature reserves teeming with birdife, amazing pubs and restaurants; discover all this and more.
+From the shimmering shores of Loch Tay in the central Highlands to the small but equally lovely Loch an Eilein in the Cairngorms; the inspiring Loch Katrine in the Trossachs to the popular Perthshire spot of Loch Leven, walk around any Scottish Loch and be amazed at just how much there is to see and do.
+Exciting waterspots, relaxing cruises, nature reserves teeming with birdlife, amazing pubs and restaurants; discover all this and more.

 Hiking in Scotland

-One of the best way to get to know a place is by hiking.
+One of the best ways to get to know a place is by hiking.
 Scotland is lucky to have all of the essential ingredients which make it a world-class hiking destination.
 Blessed with a dramatic landscape few countires can equal, it boasts an extensive network of waymarked trails and routes to suit hikers of all abilities.
 From easy-going walks through country parks you can do with the whole family, to epic routes over challenging terrain and even off-trail adventures through the most spectacular landscapes in Scotland, hiking here is as exhilarating and wide-ranging as the country is beautiful.